opendatazurich/ckanext-stadtzh-harvest/README.md

 This is useful if a test harvester imports the same dataset as a regular harvester and it should be ensured, that the they can co-exists without overriding each others dataset.

 E.g. if a harvester imports a dataset "velowege", it will be imported as "velowege"; if `dataset_prefix` is set to `"test_"`, it will be imported as `test_velowege`.

+### `delete_missing_datasets`

+Boolean flag (true/false) to determine if this harvester should delete existing datasets that are no longer included in the harvest-source.

 ## Metadata
 Each dataset consists of a folder containing a `meta.xml` (required!) and an arbitrary number of resources.